kengraf/nadialin/README.md

 - Naming: {deploy-name}-{function-name}
 - Tagging: Lambdas can be indentified by "Name" and "DEPLOY" tags
 - Creation: During the CloudFormation backend stage.
-- Invocation: All support being called from the CommandShell(CS) and depending on function either EventBridge(EB) or ApigatewayV2(API).
+- Invocation: All lambda support being called from the CommandShell(CS) and depending on function either EventBridge(EB) or ApigatewayV2(API).
 See code comments for required arguments.
 - Platform: Tested with Python3.13

 ### Scoring functionality